NVIDIA/NeMo-Guardrails/docs/getting_started/hello-world.md

   bot ask how are you
 ```

-We now have a flow called `greeting` that starts with the user greeting the bot and ends with the bot asking the user how they are doing.
-Depending on the user's response, we can extend this flow to respond appropriately.
-If the user responds positively, we can make the bot respond with a positive response.
-If the user responds negatively, we can make the bot respond empathetically.
+Depending on the user's response, you can extend this flow to respond appropriately.
+For example, if the user responds positively, you can make the bot reply with a positive response, and if the user responds negatively, you can make the bot respond empathetically.

 ```
 when user express feeling good